kexiZeroing/kexiZeroing.github.io/src/blog/react-19-and-nextjs-forms-are-both-changed.md

 }
 ```

-In this case the second instance of `WeatherReport` will be able to skip duplicate work and read from the same cache as the first `WeatherReport`. `cache` is recommended for memoizing data fetches, unlike `useMemo` which should only be used for computations.

 > - Use `cache` in Server Components to memoize work that can be shared across components.
 > - Use `useMemo` for caching a expensive computation in a Client Component across renders.
 > - Use `memo` to prevent a component re-rendering if its props are unchanged.